dascritch/cpu-audio/INSTALL.md

 </cpu-audio>
 ```

-A most elaborated example :
+A more elaborated example :

 ```html
 <cpu-audio